 Changes to the Group’s tax strategy are reviewed and approved by the Board.

 The Group utilises the support of tax advisors to ensure tax computations are accurate and that tax rules are interpreted correctly.
-KPMG have been providing this service up to and including the calculation for the year ended 31 March 2022.
-Beyond this, EY will be providing these services.
+From the period to 31 March 2023 onwards these services are to be provided by EY; previously KPMG provided the majority of the Group's tax services.

 This tax strategy is to guide all Group employees involved in tax matters.
 The Group has an obligation to pay the correct amount of tax as it falls due in the UK in accordance with the UK statutory deadlines.